 Kim grew up in Minnesota (land of the 25 below and blizzards!), attended St. Olaf College as a music performance major, and pursued graduate studies at Northwestern University.
 After a summer gig touring the Great Lakes with the American Wind Symphony, she relocated to Cleveland to study with John Mack, principal oboist of The Cleveland Orchestra, then returned to Chicago to start her family and work as a freelance musician.
 After spending time playing with an orchestra in Spain and teaching at several universities, she made the move to Boulder and began teaching private oboe lessons.
 Continuing to work as a performer, Kim appeared in several festivals and ensembles throughout the Front Range (Bach Festival, MahlerFest, Colorado Music Festival, Boulder Chamber Orchestra, and others), and worked for the Coloardo Music Festival for 11 years.
-Now serving as Executive Director for Ars Nova Singers, Kim continues to teach privately and serves as principal oboist for the Denver Philharmonic.
+Now serving as Executive Director for Ars Nova Singers, Kim continues to teach privately and recently retired as principal oboist for the Denver Philharmonic.

 Joined Ars Nova: 2020